chookmook29/guessing_game/README.md

 # Wildlife Quiz
 Wildflife Quiz is an online guessing game written in Python using the Flask framework.
+It tests user's knowledge about wild animals in fun and entertaining way, not being too challenging.

 ## UX

 When creating this project I was greatly influenced by Clarissa Peterson's [Learning Responsive Web Design](http://shop.oreilly.com/product/0636920029199.do).
 Some methods (e.g. start with the design for the smallest screen size, use "rem" units, minification) were directly taken from her book.
-I wanted to make the project "mobile first" and responsive.
+I wanted to make the project mobile-first and responsive.
+There were several break points used and most of the functionality was set up using the default layout for devices with a width of 575 pixels or fewer.
 It was designed with simplicity in mind, meant to be easy to navigate and give user simple information to process.
 It's a casual entertainment for casual gamers hence its trivial look.
 I've tried to keep it close to modern trends in apps design.
 My goal was to create a user-friendly web application and I wanted to make it obvious, how to use available functionalities.

 ### Users Stories: